 Apparently, the Icelanders love sweets!
 But that doesn’t mean that they have an easy taste for it.
 Once you’ve tried these delights, you’ll know it’s reasonable for their love.

-Besides Greek yogurt, Skyr is also a popular European yogurt.
+Besides Greek yogurt, Skyr is also a popular yogurt variety in Europe and other countries.
 You can find it at your local grocery store right now!
 Nowadays, Skyr appears in numerous flavors and participates in many Icelandic meals.

 However, Skyr is actually a soft cheese of Iceland.
 The locals believed that Skyr used to be Norway cheese, then it came to and only survived in Iceland.
 They usually used the leftover whey from Skyr for storing meat in the old days.